 USM marks will be assigned to mini-projects with the same meaning as regards class boundaries as in the Mathematics papers.
-Candidates offering a mini-project will be sent a separate notice with further information.
+Candidates offering a mini-project have been sent separate notices with further information.

 Physics Paper: C7.1 Theoretical Physics (double unit)